rust-lang/book/second-edition/src/appendix-02-operators.md

 * `|` (`expr | expr`): bitwise OR.
 Overloadable (`BitOr`).
 * `|=` (`var |= expr`): bitwise OR and assignment.
 Overloadable (`BitOrAssign`).
 * `||` (`expr || expr`): logical OR.
-* `_`: "ignored" pattern binding.
+* `_`: “ignored” pattern binding.
 Also used to make integer-literals readable.
 * `?` (`expr?`): Error propagation.

 ### Non-operator Symbols